 The adult of the white grub is the Japanese Beetle, May beetle or June beetle.
-The larva, which is "C"-shaped with a white body and tan or brown head, produces damage to lawns and gardens.
-The larvae feed on grass roots causing yellow spots and patches on lawns.
-The adult beetles feed on over 275 plant species including roses, other ornamentals, all deciduous fruit trees, many small fruits, vegetables, grasses and weeds.
+The larva, which is "C"-shaped with a white body and tan or brown head, damages lawns and gardens by feeding on grass roots.
+The adult beetles feed on over 275 plant species including roses, ornamentals, deciduous fruit trees, vegetables, grasses, and weeds.

-A fully-grown larva is 20 to 25 mm long, and dark-colored.
-Two rows of minute hairs on the underside of the last segment distinguish white grubs from similar-looking larvae.
+A fully-grown larva is roughly the size of your little finger.
 White grubs overwinter as larvae and are ready to start feeding on roots as the soil warms up in the spring.
 Depending on the species, a life cycle may require one, two, or more years.
-Damage results from larvae feeding on roots.
-The most obvious and significant damage occurs during the spring and summer.
+Damage results both from larvae feeding on roots as well as the attraction of moles to the larvae.

 Controlling Grubs - Larvae Control

-- Treat with a combination of Milky Spore and NemaSeek beneficial nematodes in either the spring or the fall.
-The nematodes help to distribute the Milky Spore.
-This combination of organisms also works synergistically to most effectively control the grubs.
+- Treat with a combination of Milky Spore and NemaSeek Beneficial Nematodes in either the spring or the fall.
+The nematodes help to distribute the Milky Spore and this combination also works synergistically to most effectively control the grubs.
 Milky Spore only has to be applied once.

 - Treat again with NemaSeek Beneficial Nematodes six months after your first application to further distribute the Milky Spore and to eliminate newly developing grubs.